The Adventures of Sherlock Holmes A Scandal in Bohemia Summary

 Another guy tries to jostle the first fellow out of the way because he wants a tip for helping Adler out of her carriage.

-These two bums wind up getting into a fierce argument over the right to assist Adler, an argument that turns physical (we're kind of miffed that no one's ever thrown a punch for the chance to help us).
+These two bums wind up getting into a fierce argument over the right to assist Adler, an argument that turns physical.

 Soon everyone standing by falls into this riot, and Holmes (disguised this time as an elderly priest) rushes through the fight to help Adler escape the crowd.